tijanidevit/mercy-folio/content/posts/where-to-start.md

 ---
-title: Where to Start
+title: How to use Gridsome
 author: adekunjo-mercy
 tags:
   - Development
-excerpt: A quick guide on how to begin using this starter.
+excerpt: Let me take you through how I used this Gridsome starter themme.
-date: 2020-07-30T19:22:21.943Z
+date: 2021-01-28T19:22:21.943Z
-featuredImage: uploads/class-with-chad.png
+featuredImage: uploads/computer-science.png
 ---

 # Gridsome Starter with Netlify CMS & Buefy